 IMPORTANT!
 IT IS IMPERATIVE THAT CASES BE LEVELED FROM FRONT TO BACK AND SIDE TO SIDE PRIOR TO JOINING.
-A LEVEL CASE IS NECESSARY TO INSURE PROPER OPERATION, WATER DRAINAGE, PLEXIGLASS ALIGNMENT.
+A LEVEL CASE IS NECESSARY TO INSURE PROPER OPERATION, WATER DRAINAGE, AND PLEXIGLASS ALIGNMENT.
 LEVELING THE CASE CORRECTLY WILL SOLVE MOST HINGE OPERATION PROBLEMS.

-NOTE: A. To avoid removing concrete flooring, begin lineup leveling from the highest point of the store floor.
+NOTE: A. To avoid removing concrete flooring when installing long lineups, begin lineup leveling from the highest point of the store floor.

-B. When wedges are involved in a lineup, set them first.
 All cases were leveled and joined prior to shipment to insure the closest possible fit when cases are joined in the field.
 When joining, use a carpenters level and shim legs accordingly.
 Case must be raised correctly, under legs where support is best, to prevent damage to case.